tdillonmit/IVUS_EM_reconstruction/README.md

 https://zenodo.org/records/20737792

-The following named datasets are supported:
+The following named datasets from the 7 in-vitro aortic models built from [## aortic-vessel-tree (AVT) dataset](https://figshare.com/articles/dataset/Aortic_Vessel_Tree_AVT_CTA_Datasets_and_Segmentations/14806362), as well as datasets from the 3 in-vivo ovine studies are supported:

 ```text
 patient_1